Ivan Tavrin: Kismet Capital

 Tavrin founded the investment firm Kismet Capital Group in 2016 and serves as the company's CEO.
 He led the IPO of Kismet Acquisitions companies, which raised more than $400 million and the merger with Nexters Global Ltd.—a top game development company—which was approved in August 2021.

+Sanctions

+Tavrin was sanctioned by UK and US governments as "individuals or entities who have benefited since the invasion in key sectors for the Russian state".
+Kismet Capital Group was put on the sanctions list as well.